 Today, Nora Brown is being mentored by many of her favorite old-time musicians including Alice Gerrard, Lee Sexton, Anna Roberts-Gevalt, Sammy Lind, Mark Simos, KC Groves, Courtney Hartman, Mac Traynham, John Haywood and Brett Ratliff.
 One of her most important mentors is the late John Cohen.
 In the last 3 years, Nora has won blue ribbons in the youth banjo competition at the Clifftop Appalachian String Band Music Festival in West Virginia.
 In 2018 she also placed 3rd in the Adult Banjo Finals at Clifftop.
 In July 2019 she received 1st place in the Folk Song competition (all ages) at the 52nd Annual Grayson County OldTime and Bluegrass Fiddlers Convention in Elk Creek,VA.
 She has taught both beginning and advanced banjo at the famed Ashokan Center’s long-standing oldtime camp known as Southern Week.
 Nora continues to travel and learn from old masters and regularly to eastern Kentucky to visit with 90-year-old master banjo player and former coal miner Lee Sexton and master banjo player and historian George Gibson.
 Nora sings ballads and plays traditional music with a heavy interest in eastern Kentucky and Tennessee banjo playing.

-In June 2019 Nora Brown was on the cover of the Banjo Newsletter Magazine and has been published in Sing Out!
+Nora Brown has been on the cover of the Banjo Newsletter Magazine and has been published in Sing Out!
 “Murder Ballad Monday” and more recently The Bluegrass Situation: Roots Culture Redefined‘s “10 Young Banjo Players You Aren’t Paying Enough Attention To”.
 The Bluegrass Situation said: “Little Nora Brown has a host of roots music legends pouring out of her fingertips and through her lips.”